tund136/swift-ui-3.0/README.md

 ### 9. Customization for Sheet Dismiss
 Until iOS 14 a Sheet can also be dismissed when it is swiped down, whereas here we can avoid that by using InteractiveDismissDisable.

+### 10. Swipe Actions
+A Swipe Action is only available for the List View.
+It performs certain actions when List Row swiped in the desired direction.